douglas-amirault/NPC-Revolution-Team-Project/NPCRevolution_RoombaRevolution_readme.txt

 Past the standard roomba is a series of shelves where the Jumping Roombas reside.
 These roombas can navigate jumpable surfaces...such as surprising the player by falling from above.

 Past that is a series of hallways with moving cabinets.
-They move between an specific coordinate range and each speed is different.
+They move between a specific coordinate range and each speed is different.

 After another killer wall is a section of standard roombas, and past that are the chasing roombas.
 These use rigidbody instead of navmesh, and when in range, they will charge up (as indicated by the change in eye color resembling a traffic light)
 And once charged up, they will zoom towards wherever they are facing until they hit a wall.
 High-speed roomba roomba flying towards you, fun.
 If you make it past those, you reach the door.
-Congradulations!
+Congratulations!

 **Level 3**
 This level seems trivially easy at first, with the door and button being in sight at the start of the level and no roombas to be found.